Same-sex marriage in Hidalgo: Marriage statistics

 The National Institute of Statistics and Geography reported that 71 same-sex marriages had been performed in Hidalgo in 2019, representing 0.78% of all marriages.

 The first same-sex marriage in Tlahuelilpan took place in October 2022.
 By the end of 2023, fifteen same-sex couples had married in Tulancingo.

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 51% of Hidalgo residents supported same-sex marriage, while 46% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 51% of Hidalgo residents supported same-sex marriage, while 46% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 42% of the Hidalgo public opposed same-sex marriage.